ietf-rats-wg/eat/draft-ietf-rats-eat.md

 As stated in Section 8 of {{RFC8392}}, "The security of the CWT relies upon on the protections offered by COSE".
 Similar considerations apply to EAT when sent as a CWT.
-However, EAT introduces the concept of a nonce to protect against replay.
-Since an EAT may be created by an entity that may not support the same type of transport security as the consumer of the EAT, intermediaries may be required to bridge communications between the entity and consumer.
-As a result, it is RECOMMENDED that both the consumer create a nonce, and the entity leverage the nonce along with COSE mechanisms for encryption and/or signing to create the EAT.

-Similar considerations apply to the use of EAT as a JWT.
-Although the security of a JWT leverages the JSON Web Encryption (JWE) and JSON Web Signature (JWS) specifications, it is still recommended to make use of the EAT nonce.
+## Freshness

+All EAT use MUST provide a freshness mechanism to prevent replay and related attacks.
+The extensive discussion on freshness in {{RATS.Architecture}} including security considerations apply here.
+(TODO: this is probably insufficient text, but it would be nice if it wasn't).

 ## Multiple EAT Consumers